QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 * Spaghetti Code

-Little to none modularity.
-In Java, writing a lot of methods in one classes, adding on top of that inner/locale/nested classes, makes the code almost unreadable for me.
+Little to no modularity.
+In Java, writing a lot of methods in one class, adding on top of that inner/locale/nested classes make the code almost unreadable for me.

 * Magic Numbers and Strings

 One of the most used anti-pattern.
-Programmer write a lot of numbers/strings inside the code but they are unnamed and should be stored inside a named constant so we understand what this
+Programmers tend to write a lot of numbers/strings inside the code but they are unnamed and should be stored inside a named constant so we understand what this